pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - eventually use ngOnChanges to get derived data

 ## INTERVIEW

+### BREAKING ICE QUESTIONS:
+- how many different versions of angular did you use?
+- which third party libraries do you like to use?
+- did you already develop unit-tests in angular? + (which toolkit)?

+### OPEN QUESTIONS:
-- what was the most challenging task in your previous project?
+- what was the most challenging thing you have had to do in Angular?
-- what was your biggest mistake in development?
+- what was your biggest mistake in front-end development?
-- did you already develop a simple static website using html and javascript?
+- what do you like and what do you dislike in Angular?

+### TECHNICAL QUESTIONS:
-- can you describe in one simple sentence what is reactive programming (rxjs/obs)?
+- can you describe what is reactive programming (rxjs/observable)?
-- can you describe in one simple sentence what is redux (ngrx)?
+- can you describe what is redux (ngrx)?
-- can you describe in one simple sentence what is typescript?
+- can you describe what is typescript?

-- what did you like and what did you dislike on Angular?
-- how many differents versions of angular did you use?
-- which third party library did you like to use?
-- did you already develop unit-tests on angular?
+### CLOSED QUESTIONS:
 - what is the spread operator in javascript?
 - what is the destructuring in javascript?